smart-edge-open/specs/doc/architecture.md

 - Node Feature discovery: Support detection of Silicon and Software features and automation of deployment of CNF, Applications and services
 - FPGA Remote System Update service: Support Intel OPAE (fpgautil) tool to build a Pod that is scheduled by K8s as a job that updated the FPGA with the new RTL
 - Real-time Kernel - Support for the K8s Edge Node running real time kernel
+- Support for running legacy application in VM mode using Kubervirt and allocation of SRI-OV ethernet interfaces to VMs
 - Non-Privileged Container: Support deployment of non-privileged pods (CNFs and Applications as reference)

+Edge Compute EPA- feature for On-Premises edge
 - Support for allocation of Intel® Movidius™ VPUs to the OnPrem applications running in Docker containers.
+- Support for dedicated core allocation to application running as VMs or Containers
+- Support for dedicated SRIOV VF allocation to application running in VM or containers
+> Note: when using SRIOV VFs in containers the VF is bound to the kernel driver.
+- Support for system resource allocation into the application running as container
+  - Mount point for shared storage
+  - Pass environment variables
+  - Configure the port rules
+- Non-Privileged Container: Support deployment of non-privileged containers

 ## OpenNESS Edge Node Applications
 OpenNESS Applications are onboarded and provisioned on the Edge Node through OpenNESS Controller in Native mode and K8s master in K8s mode.
 In K8s mode OpenNESS also supports onboarding of the Network Functions like RAN, Core, Firewall, etc.